Are you suffering from bloating and painful gas after hysterectomy?

 Walking is an excellent strategy for improving gut motility and eliminating gas.

-Move out of bed after hysterectomy with minimal discomfort using the technique shown in this video (right).
+Move out of bed after hysterectomy with minimal discomfort using the technique shown in the video (below).

 These weekly walking after hysterectomy guidelines will also help promote your hysterectomy recovery

-Some foods increase gas production when in the bowel.
+Some foods increase gas production in your bowels.

 Limiting or avoiding the following foods can reduce production of wind or gas:

 - Legumes – lentils, chick peas, baked beans